kitsorfan/Softeng2020/README.md

 ## **📚 Documentation**

-    - VPP file includes UML Component, Deployment and Sequence diagrams for application architecture.
+    - VPP file includes UML Activity, Class, Component, Deployment and Sequence diagrams for application architecture.
     - ERD diagram
     - SRS documentation
     - StRS documentation (one for each stakeholder)